 Permanent Spousal Support

-Permanent spousal support is a little bit harder because California Family Law prohibits the family court from from relying solely on the software in determining the amount of support.
+Permanent spousal support is a little bit harder because California Family Law prohibits the family court from relying solely on the software in determining the amount of support.
 The divorce court must look at the factors in California Family Code section 4320.